Tuesday, 14 April 2015

 "On the one hand, one wants to say that Western reason has been used to domesticate, subordinate and tyrannise its others, but such a judgement also employs the very sense of reason and properly universal justice it would deny."
 (Claire Colebrook, Irony 2004: 165)

 Another possible response is to take from this ironic state of affairs the lesson that it is not the concepts of reason and justice themselves that are at fault, but rather merely too many of their applications in practice; this is the more challenging route, since it starts one on the path of having to examine individual cases where 'reason' and 'justice' might be needed, rather than denouncing the ideas bankrupt in all cases.
-This, though, is surely the necessary starting point for any responsible and practicable forms of commitment.
+This, though, is surely the necessary starting point for any practical and effective forms of moral and political commitment.